jgrassler/talks/magnum-debugging-101/README.md

 # FILES

-* `lightning-{4-3,16-9}.{pdf,odp,md}: short version in various
+* `lightning-4-3.{pdf,odp,md}: short version in various formats.
-  formats and aspect rations.
 Please do not edit any of these files!
 Edit their Markdown sources instead - see below for details.

 * `lightning-transcript.{html,md}` transcript for the short version in HTML and Markdown format.
 For reading we recommend the HTML version since that integrates any figures shown in the slide.

-* `full-{4-3,16-9}.{pdf,odp,md}: regular version in various
+* `full-4-3.{pdf,odp,md}: regular version in various formats.
-  formats and aspect rations.
 Please do not edit any of these files!
 Edit their Markdown sources instead - see below for details.

 * `full-transcript.{html,md}` transcript for the regular version in HTML and Markdown format.
 For reading we recommend the HTML version since